 - Search for AutopilotHQ within the Sources Catalog and confirm by clicking “Connect”.

 - Give the Source a nickname and follow the setup flow to “Add Source”.
-The nickname will be used to designate the source in the Segment interface, and Segment will create a related schema name.
-The schema name is the namespace you’ll be querying against in your warehouse.
+The nickname is a label used in the Segment interface, and Segment creates a related schema name, which you query against in your warehouse.
 The nickname can be whatever you like, but we recommend sticking to something that reflects the source itself and distinguishes amongst your environments (Eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).